cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 ![alt_text](_images/file_write_sequence.png "image_tooltip")

+## File Acknowlegement Rate (ack_rate)

+An "ack_rate" is specified for each file transfer.
+This determines how many messages are transmitted before an acknowledge is required.
+A high ack_rate enables the highest possible data transfer rates over BLE.
+The ack rate is specified (requested) in the FileTransferRequest (formerly FileTransferInit) message and answered (confirmed) in the FileTransferResponse (formerly FileTransferInitResponse).

+**

+- The requested_ack_rate is optional.

+- The responding ack_rate is not optional (required).

+- If the requested_ack_rate is provided, then the server should try to use it.

+- The server may confirm the requested ack_rate in its response.

+- The server may override the requested ack rate with its own preference if there is a good reason.
+Ideally this reason would be communicated in the result_message field.

+- If no requested_ack_rate is provided, the server must provide the ack_rate which can be one or a higher number

+**

 # Security

 The Reach system relies on industry standards for security.
 The BLE interface can easily be encrypted.
 With the exchange of a key "out of band" the encryption is quite robust.
 Reach-server.h contains #defines that configure the BLE interface.
 The GATT database must also be configured appropriately.
 "Level 2" protection can be achieved with devices that have no display.
-Some sort of display or keypad is necssary to achieve "level 4" protection.
+Some sort of display or keypad is necessary to achieve "level 4" protection.

 Reach supports access control in the the form of a "challenge key" which is presented when the client requests device info.
-If the device is configured to require a challenge key and none is presented then no services will be visible to the client.
+If the device is configured to require a challenge key and none is presented then a limited set of services will be visible to the client.
 The device can be coded to support multiple challenge keys, each with its own level of access.

-The demonstration shows "basic" and "full" access based on two keys.
+Basic access control is demonstrated with code in device.c and params.c.
+Defining the macro DEMO_ACCESS_CONTROL sets up the "get device info" handler to require a challenge key.
+Based on this challenge key matching expectation, the device presents more or less services.
+The file params.c defines ACCESS_LEVEL_FULL as a bit that is or'ed into the access member of the parameter info structure to indicate that this parameter is only accessible at the "full" access level.

+All of this code to handle access control is in the app and not in the reach stack.
+You are quite welcome use these tools or invent your own to meet your needs.

 # Error Handling